-Comments, marked by '#', and blank lines are permissible.
-The special form means that the variable is treated as a 'fixed parameter', initialized by the parameter file, but not adjusted by fit.
+In a parameter file, each parameter to be varied and a corresponding initial value are specified, one per line, in the form varname = value means that the variable is treated as a 'fixed parameter', initialized by the parameter file, but not adjusted by fit.
 For clarity, it may be useful to designate variables as fixed parameters so that their values are reported by fit.
 The keyword # FIXED has to appear in exactly this form.